themesberg/flowbite/content/getting-started/typescript.md

 npx tsc -m es6 --outDir lib/esm
 ```

-Now that we have succesfully configured TypeScript and also compiled the source code we have to install and configure Tailwind CSS.
+Now that we have successfully configured TypeScript and also compiled the source code we have to install and configure Tailwind CSS.

 Run the following command to install and require Tailwind CSS in your `package.json` file: